 Let's play a little game.
-We'll name several risk factors faced by an air tanker pilot (that'd be you) in the course of a typical mission.
-You'll lump all the risks together, and figure out how much physical danger this job entails.
-Oh, you think this is too easy?
-And you want to know if there's a prize for the right answer?
-Of course you do.
-We'll get to that.
+We'll name several risk factors faced by an air tanker pilot in the course of a typical mission, and you lump all the risks together and figure out how much physical danger this job entails.

 Risk #1: You rev up the airplane's engine(s) and take off.
 Anytime you leave the relatively safe confines of terra firma, you run the risk of not coming back...in one piece.

 Risk #2: You're likely flying for many hours at a time, which means the fatigue factor might start to creep in.

 Risk #3: You're probably flying in the same airspace as other air tankers, a spotter plane or two, perhaps a few helicopters, and maybe even a huge C-130 that can drop mucho water or retardant at one time.

 Risk #4: Since you're flying over a fire, you'll face decreased visibility from haze or smoke.
 Sometimes really dense smoke.
 This means it might be difficult to see other aircraft, trees...or even mountains.